microbiomedata/nmdc-metadata/docs/index.md

     * [Characteristic](Characteristic.md) - A characteristic of a biosample.
 Examples: depth, habitat, material, ...
 For NMDC, characteristics SHOULD be mapped to fields within a MIxS template
     * [OntologyClass](OntologyClass.md)
     * [Project](Project.md) - An individual or collaborative enterprise that is carefully planned and designed to achieve a particular aim.
     * [Study](Study.md) - A detailed investigation that  defines the overall goal of a research proposal.
-It contains the list of sequencing projects that are part of the original proposal.
+It contains the list of sequencing projects that are part of the original proposal. (see https://gold.jgi.doe.gov/resources/project_help_doc.pdf)
  * [NormalizedValue](NormalizedValue.md) - The value that was specified for an annotation in parsed/normalized form.
 This could be a range of different types
     * [ControlledTermValue](ControlledTermValue.md) - A controlled term or class from an ontology
     * [GeolocationValue](GeolocationValue.md) - A normalized value for a location on the earth's surface